1996 California Proposition 209

 Proposition 209 (also known as the California Civil Rights Initiative or CCRI) is a California ballot proposition which, upon approval in November 1996, amended the state constitution to prohibit state governmental institutions from considering race, sex, or ethnicity, specifically in the areas of public employment, public contracting, and public education.
 Modeled on the Civil Rights Act of 1964, the California Civil Rights Initiative was authored by two California academics, Glynn Custred and Tom Wood.
 It was the first electoral test of affirmative action policies in North America.
 It passed with 55% in favor to 45% opposed, thereby banning affirmative action in the state's public sector.

 History

 Context

 The controversy pertaining to affirmative action in California can most notably be traced back to the historic 1978 Supreme Court case Regents of the University of California v.
 Bakke.
-There were two major decisions from the case that still stand today.
-Firstly, the quota system that was once used by the University of California, Davis’ admission process for minority students was ruled unlawful.
-Secondly, higher-level academic institutions were not prohibited from considering race in the admissions process.
-The ruling determined in Bakke acted as “a catalyst for voluntary affirmative action programs.”
+The Court held the quota system that the University of California, Davis' admission process once used for minority students was unlawful, but simultaneously held that higher-level academic institutions were not entirely prohibited from considering race in the admissions process.
+This remained true until the Supreme Court's ruling in Students for Fair Admissions v.
+Harvard (2023).
+The Bakke ruling acted as "a catalyst for voluntary affirmative action programs."
 Researchers suggest that the development of such programs for the sake of increasing campus diversity explains the controversy surrounding the implementation of Proposition 209 and Bakke marks the origination of affirmative action debates.